On the Universality of Self-Supervised Learning: Baselines

 \section{Baselines}

 In this section, we briefly introduce all baselines used in the experiments for comparison.
-We select fifteen representative self-supervised methods as baselines.
+We select eighteen representative self-supervised methods as baselines, including discriminative SSL (D-SSL) and generative SSL (G-SSL) methods.
 These methods cover almost all the classic and SOTA self-supervised methods, including: